 (B) Directorate Civil Servants

-Detailed arrangements for the control regime in respect of directorate civil servants (a) on pensionable/new permanent terms and cease active duty on or after 1 September 2011; or (b) on agreement terms and enter into new or renewal agreements on or after 1 September 2011 are set out in CSB Circular No. 7/2011, and the various forms specified in that circular are appended below -
+Detailed arrangements for the control regime in respect of directorate civil servants are set out in CSB Circular No. 7/2011, and the various forms specified in that circular are appended below -

 (C) Non-Directorate Civil Servants

-Non-directorate civil servants (other than those remunerated on the Model Scale 1 Pay Scale) retiring on pensionable terms on final leave and former retired non-directorate civil servants are required to apply for prior permission from the authority (namely the relevant Head of Department/Grade) if they wish to take up post-service outside work (other than that covered by the blanket permission above) during the final leave period and/or control period.
+Non-directorate civil servants (other than those remunerated on the Model Scale 1 Pay Scale or belong to the specified ranks) retiring on pensionable terms on final leave and retired non-directorate civil servants are required to apply for prior permission from the authority (namely the relevant Head of Department/Grade) if they wish to take up post-service outside work (other than that covered by the blanket permission above) during the final leave period and/or control period.

-Blanket permission is given to all non-directorate civil servants remunerated on the Model Scale 1 Pay Scale to take up any post-service outside work during their final leave period and after leaving the Government.
+Blanket permission is given to non-directorate civil servants who are remunerated on the Model Scale 1 Pay Scale or belong to the specified ranks (the latter being subject to fulfillment of pre-determined conditions) to take up any post-service outside work during their final leave period and after leaving the Government.